PERFORMING ARTS

 Leads to: Level 3 Drama, Scholarship Drama, personal enjoyment, numerous careers, university study

-Teacher in Charge: Ms K Harding
+Teacher in Charge: Mrs M Ferguson

 Our Level 3 Drama course is tailored to the interests and needs of our girls.
 The Drama course provides the skill and knowledge development to allow you to be the best drama practitioner you can be, both to achieve at NCEA Level 3 and to become fully engaged in the world of theatre.

-- performing solo or group drama performances
+• Performing solo or group drama performances

-- advanced rehearsal and performance skills and techniques
+• Advanced rehearsal and performance skills and techniques

-- devising your own conceptual drama pieces
+• Devising your own conceptual drama pieces

-- interpreting significant plays
+• Interpreting significant plays

-- writing one-act play scripts
+• Writing one-act play scripts

-- learning to direct others
+• Learning to direct others

-- in-depth and insightful understanding of a complex theatre form or drama practitioner
+• In-depth and insightful understanding of a complex theatre form or drama practitioner

-You will also learn useful life skills like collaboration, creativity, problem solving, communication and expression.
+Students will also learn useful life skills like collaboration, creativity, problem solving, communication and expression.

 Entry Guidelines: Level 2 recommended but not essential